gotohellmann/AsciiWars/README.md

  This sketch is playing back an ASCII animation of Star Wars on a tiny 2.2" LCD Screen.

+ Versions:
+ - _AsciiWars_v04_  works with the standard TFT_eSPI library, but flickers a bit
+ - _AsciiWars_v04_patched_  needs a patched TFT_eSPI library to reduce flicker, see below

  Platform:
  Arduino on WEMOS D1 mini Module (4MB Flash) with an ILI9341 240x320 Pixel RGB TFT LCD Display